rpellerin/rpellerin.github.io/content/my-travel-list.md

 - Berlin, Hamburg and Munich, Germany
 - Scandinavia: Denmark, Sweden, Norway (Geirangerfjord)
 - Finland
+- Italy:

-- Rome and Venice, Italy
+    - Rome and Venice
+    - Colosseum in Verona
+    - Tower of Pisa

 - Madrid

 # Other countries